Liverpool starting line-up: five changes and Curtis Jones call predicted vs Man Utd

-Liverpool’s attention turns back to the Premier League title race when the welcome Manchester United to Anfield tonight (20.00).
+Liverpool’s attention head back to the Premier League title race when the welcome Manchester United to Anfield tonight (20.00).

 The Reds continued their push for an unprecedented quadruple last week by reaching the Champions League semi-finals - after knocking out Benfica - and beating Manchester City 3-2 at Wembley to reach the FA Cup final.